Chiark-Collective/Pointcept/report/main.typ

 As mentioned before, the model trained on the ROG and Brass Foundry sites faces much more geometrical complexity and variety than the Park Row and Maritime Museum model.
 It is possible that despite lower "on-paper" metrics, the model trained with ROG may have a greater ability to generalise than the model investigated here.

-#pagebreak()
 == Inference on Queens House LiDAR data
-As a final experiment, the most performant model (the one trained on Park Row and Maritime Museum) was used to run inference on the Queens House LiDAR-acquired pointcloud.
+As a final experiment, the Park Row and Maritime Museum model was used to run inference on the Queens House LiDAR-acquired point cloud.
-The finely-sampled LiDAR pointcloud was downsampled to a 5cm resolution, and predictions were acquired using the model.
+The finely-sampled LiDAR point cloud was downsampled to a 5cm resolution, and predictions were acquired using the model.
 Ground Truths for the updated taxonomy were not yet available, and so the only checks currently possible are visual inspections of the inference results.

 It should be noted that due to memory limitations arising in the current implementation of the inference software, the Queens House data had to be